Almaty: Etymology

-The name Almaty has its roots in the medieval settlement Almatau, that existed near the present-day city.
-A disputed theory holds that the name is derived from the Kazakh word for 'apple' (алма), and is often translated as "full of apples".
-Its former name, Alma-Ata, translates to “father of the apples,” Its present name could be a pluralization of one of the Turkic words for "father".
-It was mentioned in the 16th century Baburnama under the spelling Almatu (الماتو).
+The name Almaty has its roots in the medieval settlement Almatau, which existed near the present-day city.
+A disputed theory holds that the name is derived from the Kazakh word for 'apple' (алма), and is often translated as 'full of apples'.
+Its former name, Alma-Ata, translates to 'father of the apples'.
+Its current name could be a pluralisation of a Turkic word for 'father'.
+It is mentioned in the 16th-century Bāburnāma under the spelling Almatu (الماتو).
+Its past name was Almatau, meaning 'Apple Mountain'.

-Originally it was Almatau which means Apple Mountain.
-There is great genetic diversity among the wild apples in the region surrounding Almaty; the region west of the Tian Shan mountains is thought to be the apple's ancestral home.
-The wild Malus sieversii is considered a likely candidate for the ancestor of the modern domestic apple.
+There is genetic diversity among the wild apples in the Almaty region; the region west of the Tian Shan mountains is thought to be the apple's ancestral home.
+Nikolay Vavilov suggested that Malus sieversii is a candidate for the ancestor of the modern domestic apple.

 History

 Prehistoric Almaty

-During 1000–900 BC in the Bronze Age, the first farmers and cattle-breeders established settlements in the territory of Almaty.
-During the Saka period (from 700 BC to the beginning of the Christian era), these lands were occupied by the Saka and later Wusun tribes, who inhabited the territory north of the Tian Shan mountain range with evidence of these times found in the numerous burial mounds (tumuli) and ancient settlements, especially the giant burial mounds of the Saka tsars.
-The most famous archaeological finds have been "The Golden Man", also known as "The Golden Warrior", from the Issyk Kurgan; the Zhalauly treasure, the Kargaly diadem, and the Zhetysu arts bronzes (boilers, lamps, and altars).
-During the period of Saka and Wusun governance, Almaty became an early education center.
+During the Bronze Age (c.
+1000–900 BC), the first farmers and cattle-breeders established settlements in the territory of Almaty.
+During the Saka period (from 700 BC to the beginning of the Christian era), these lands were occupied by the Saka and later Wusun tribes, who inhabited the territory north of the Tian Shan mountain range.
+Evidence of these times has been found in the numerous burial mounds (tumuli) and ancient settlements, especially the giant burial mounds of the Saka tsars.
+The most famous archaeological finds are 'The Golden Man', also known as 'The Golden Warrior', from the Issyk Kurgan; the Zhalauly treasure; the Kargaly diadem; and the Zhetysu bronzes (boilers and altars).
+During the period of Saka and Wusun governance, Almaty became an early centre of education.

 12th–15th centuries

-The region comprising modern Almaty and its surroundings was ruled by the Qara Khitai during the 12th century until they were invaded by the Mongol empire in 1218.
-It remained under the Mongols until the disintegration of the empire at the end of the century after which the region continued to be a part of the subsequent Chagatai Khanate, or later the breakaway Moghulistan.
+The region comprising modern Almaty and its surroundings was ruled by the Qara Khitai during the 12th century, until they were invaded by the Mongol Empire in 1218.
+It remained under the Mongols until the disintegration of the empire at the end of the century, after which the region continued to be a part of the subsequent Chagatai Khanate, and later of the breakaway Moghulistan.

-This region was an important trade route between the West and East, with cities like Taraz to the west and Almaliq to the east as major stopping points.
-The importance declined during the 15th century though, due to Temür’s attacks and him shifting the trade routes southwards, whereafter Tarim basin became the centre for Moghulistan.
-Wars with Timur, Bukhara Khanate and Kazakh Khanate decreased Moghul’s rule in Transoxonia over the 15th century and by early 16th century, the Almaty region came under the Kazakh rule.
+This region was an important trade route between the West and East, with cities such as Taraz to the west and Almaliq to the east serving as major stopping points.
+Its importance declined during the 15th century, however, as a result of Temür's attacks and his shifting of the trade routes southwards, after which the Tarim basin became the centre of Moghulistan.
+Wars with Timur, the Bukhara Khanate, and the Kazakh Khanate weakened Moghul rule in Transoxiana over the 15th century, and by the early 16th century, the Almaty region had come under Kazakh rule.